dos1/flow3r-firmware/docs/badge/bl00mbox.rst

 from the same output, however each input streams only from one output.

 .. note::
-    A special case is the channel output mixer (an input signal) which only fakes being a bl00mbox signal and can accept multiple outputs.
+    A special case is the channel mixer (an input signal) which only fakes being a bl00mbox signal and can accept multiple outputs.

 .. code-block:: python